2025 Manila local elections: Campaign conduct

 In April 2025, third district councilor candidate Mocha Uson was criticized over her campaign jingle featuring the double-meaning lyric "Cookie ni Mocha, ang sarap-sarap", which was deemed sexually suggestive and objectifying.
 The COMELEC warned her, expressing concern that such content could detract from serious policy discussions and urged her to adopt a more appropriate campaign approach.
 She later asked her campaign team to drop the jingle.

 Vote buying

 On April 24, 2025, the Commission on Elections (COMELEC) Kontra Bigay committee issued show-cause orders to mayoral candidates Isko Moreno and Sam Verzosa over alleged vote buying activities surrounding their campaign.
 A day later, it also issued show-cause order against incumbent Mayor Honey Lacuna also for alleged vote buying, as well as alleged abuse of state resources, surrounding her re-election campaign.

 Endorsements

-On April 5, 2025, Mamamayang Liberal (ML) endorsed Honey Lacuna.
+On March 28, 2025, during the Asenso Manileño proclamation rally in Sampaloc, Manila, singer and actress Angeline Quinto endorsed Honey Lacuna and voiced her concerns for Manileños.
+While, on April 5, 2025, Mamamayang Liberal (ML) also expressed its support for Lacuna's re-election.

 On April 24, 2025, Isko Moreno and other candidates on his ticket were endorsed by Vice President Sara Duterte while campaigning in eastern Tondo, which is encompassed by the 2nd district.